airalab/robonomics-wiki/docs/en/raspberry-setup.md

 You can now reach your installation via the web interface on `http://%RASPBERRY_IP_ADDRESS%:8123`.
 In this example: `http://192.168.43.56:8123`

-> You don't need to connect you raspberry to the screen, you can open Web UI from any computer connected to your local network
+> You don't need to connect you raspberry to the monitor, you can open Web UI from any computer connected to your local network.

 Wait until you will get "Hello window" in browser and then stop Home Assistant with `Ctrl+C`.

 ### IPFS installation
 Also, we need [IPFS](https://ipfs.io/) for working with robonomics.
-For today the latest release of IPFS is 0.12.2.
+As for the latest release of IPFS is 0.12.2.
 You can use our script to download ipfs and create systemd service with it.

 ```shell
 (homeassistant) homeassistant@ubuntu:/srv/homeassistant/python_scripts$ exit